scottagillette/HowDark/readme.md

+# Legal Notice

+This is a non-commercial use software project.
+Shadowdark® RPG copyright The Arcane Library copyright owner Kelsey Dionne.

 # Summary

-I'm working on a programming project (non-commercial use) for Shadow Dark.
+I'm working on a programming project based on Shadow Dark rules.
 It's a combat simulator aptly named "How Dark?".

 # Assumptions & Key Points